bhouston/behave-graph/README.md

 ## Behavior-Graph

-Behavior-Graph is a standalone library that implements the concept of "behavior graphs" as a portable TypeScript library with minimal dependencies.
+Behavior-Graph is a standalone library that implements the concept of "behavior graphs" as a portable TypeScript library with no external run-time dependencies.
 Behavior graphs are expressive, deterministic, and extensible state machines that can encode arbitrarily complex behavior.

 Behavior Graphs are used extensively in game development as a visual scripting language.
 For example, look at Unreal Engine Blueprints or Unity's Visual Scripting or NVIDIA Omniverse's OmniGraph behavior graphs.